yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 {: .details}

 The tool varVAMP offers a wide range of outputs across its various modes.
 For example, it is possible to obtain the locations of the designed primers and amplicons in BED file format or as a graphical PDF.
 These outputs provide detailed information about the regions of interest and other potential primers.
 Further information can be found in the next detail box.
-The varVAMP analysis log file contains information about the tool's 'settings and procedures and is always included with the outputs.
+The varVAMP analysis log file contains information about the tool's settings and procedures and is always included with the outputs.

-> <details-title>Output of varVAMP</details-title>
->
-> varVAMP has many different outputs, which you can select.
-Here you can find a short summery:
->
-> **Primer scheme outputs:**
->   - *Sequences of designed oligos:*
->       - Sequences of all designed oligos
->   - *Primer binding sites:*
->       - Primer binding sites in BED format; includes primer penalties (lower is better) as the score column
->   - *Amplicon locations:*
->       -  Amplicon locations in BED format; includes amplicon penalties (lower is better) in the score column
->   - *Primer details:*
->       -  Primer details in tabular format
->   - *Primer to amplicon assignment:* ~ *only in SINGLE and TILED*
->       -  Primer-to-amplicon assignment in tabular format; lists primers belonging to the same amplicon on one line for simpler automated parsing
->   - *Unresolved primer dimers:* ~ *only in TILED*
->       - If any primers in the tiling scheme are predicted to form primer dimers, details about these will be found in this tabular output
->   - *qPCR amplicon details:* ~ *only in QPCR*
->       - qPCR amplicon details in tabular format
->
-> **Consensus sequence and alignment-related outputs:**
->   - *Ambiguous consensus sequence:*
->       - The consensus sequence containing ambiguous nucleotides; this sequence is what positional information in primer scheme outputs is referring to!
->   - *Majority consensus sequence (no ambiguity codes):*
->       - Consensus sequence without ambiguous nucleotide codes, but with the most prevalent nucleotide at each position instead.
->   - *Alignment cleaned:*
->       -  The preprocessed alignment used to build consensus sequences
->
-> **Graphical outputs:**
->   - *Amplicon design overview plot:*
->       - Amplicon design overview
->   - *Per-base mismatches barplots:*
->       -  Per-primer barplot of mismatches to input sequences
->
-> **Other/intermediate outputs:**
->   - *All candidate primer regions:*
->       -  List of all candidate regions of the consensus sequence that were evaluated for primers in BED format
->   - *All primer sites:* ~ *only in SINGLE and TILED*
->       -  Binding sites of ALL high-scoring primers that were considered in BED format; includes primer penalties (lower is better) as the score column
->   - *All candidate qPCR probe regions:* ~ *only in QPCR*
->       -  List of all candidate regions of the consensus sequence that were evaluated for qPCR probes in BED format
->
-{: .details}

 > <hands-on-title>Generate qPCR primer/probe set</hands-on-title>
 >